DIA DE MUERTOS

 We also recommend arriving early and leaving late if it's your first time....

-Both Patzcuaro and Mexico City are incredible places to explore on your own.
+Mexico City, Patzcuaro and Morelia are incredible places to explore on your own.
 If you are looking to extend your travels, please do not hesitate to contact us for more information!

 QUESTIONS?